Tablet Counting Machine Line Validation: Why Pre-Shipment Sample Testing Governs Operational Success

 We required the client to mail us his bottles, caps, capsules, and the tricky semi-transparent labels.
 We used these raw materials to test the machine physically.
 This allowed us to calibrate the Lion sensor and the counting channels to his exact product dimensions.

-Engineer adjusting machine with client bottles
+Adjusting machine with client bottles

 Conclusion